 From three-dimensional blooms to Olympic-standard metallics, these are the key trends to incorporate into your wardrobe in time for next year.

 Hello!
-Fashion shares the fashion trends that are set to be everywhere in 2024:
+Fashion shares the fashion trends that are set to dominate this year:

 Coming Up Roses